What Can You do with a Graphic Design Degree?

 Graphic Design Certificates and Degrees

 If you live in Santa Clara, San Jose, Silicon Valley, or anywhere in the Bay Area, consider taking graphic design courses at Mission College.
-We prepare our students for graphic design jobs through hands-on training and mentorship.

 Plus, our neighbors include Silicon Valley industry giants like Apple, Facebook, and Google.
 We offer degrees and certificates in Graphic Design, Digital Illustration, UX Design, Web Development, and Web Design.